Wuwei Gansu, China Travel Guide

 Some local nightclubs and KTV establishments exist, but the evening entertainment is not extensive or geared towards foreign tourists.

-Mainly limited to KTV, local restaurants which stay open late, or tea houses.
+Mainly limited to KTV, local eateries that stay open late, or tea houses.

 For a restful evening, traditional tea houses offer a peaceful alternative to bustling venues.

-Many local restaurants and noodle shops remain open late, suitable for an evening meal or snack.
+Many local restaurants and noodle shops remain open late, suitable in the evening meal or snack.

 International-style taverns or entertainment venues are virtually non-existent in Wuwei.